 This book traces the transition from philosopher politicians to politicians seeking philosophy in Indian polity in the post-independence era and its implications for current practices.
 It views Indian political philosophy from the standpoints of political theorists, philosophers, and practitioners.
 With expert and scholarly contributions, this volume will be of interest to students and researchers of Indian political thought and political philosophy, social sciences, and humanities.

-Contributors.
+List of contributors.
 Preface.
 1. On the ‘Why’ of Indian politics Narendar Pani and Anshuman Behera Part I: On Indian Political Theory 2.
 The Poverty of Indian Political Theory Bhikhu Parekh 3.
 Further Thoughts on Contemporary Indian Political Theory Bhikhu Parekh Part II: Three Philosopher Politicians 4.
 On the Idea of 'Mahatma': Revisiting the Poverty of Indian Political Theory A. Raghuramaraju 5.
 What Is Living and What Is Dead in Rammanohar Lohia?
 Yogendra Yadav 6.
-Ambedkar on Indian Democracy Arun K Patnaik Part III: The Search for Philosophy 7.
+Ambedkar on Indian Democracy Arun K. Patnaik Part III: The Search for Philosophy 7.
 Literarization and Trans-Islamism: Life and After-life of Sayyed Sanaulla Makthi P. K. Yasser Arafth 8.
 From Mao to Maoism: The Indian Path Anshuman Behera Part IV: Towards an Ontology of Indian Politics 9.
 Ideation and the politics of legality and morality in India Narendar Pani 10.
-Being Dalit after Gandhi and Ambedkar: Insights from Devanoora Mahadeva Compiled, edited and translated by Bageshree S. Index
+Being Dalit after Gandhi and Ambedkar: Insights from Devanoora Mahadeva Compiled, edited, and translated by Bageshree Subbanna Index